-A coastal community builds upon its lumberjack legacy.
+A coastal community on California's north coast builds upon its lumberjack legacy.

 Iron rods still glow white-hot in the furnace of a 31-year-old blacksmith shop in Eureka, on California's northern coast, and a pedal-powered scroll saw still dances through planks in sure-footed jigs.
 Blue Ox Millworks on Humboldt Bay is open for tours, but practicing the old-time techniques isn't just for impressing the tourists.
 Founder Eric Hollenbeck believes the best way to bring new life to Victorian buildings—and to preserve the heritage of his hometown—is to restore the late-19th-century confections with 19th-century tools.

 Both the White House and a Russian Orthodox cathedral in Unalaska, Alaska, have ordered custom pieces and specialty trims from the Blue Ox, as have architects and homeowners around the world.
 "We're one of only a handful of mills in the United States that can still process timber from the log to the finished product," Hollenbeck says.